Guardians - Pirates Prediction, Odds, Pick, How To Watch

 Why The Guardians Could Cover The Spread

-The Cleveland offense finally showed up last night.
-After scoring just nine runs in the first three games since the All-Star break, they scored 11 runs last night.
-Still, this year it has been a struggle.
-Cleveland is 27th in the majors in runs scored this year.
-Meanwhile, are 15th in batting average, 20th in on-base percentage, and 26th in slugging.
+The Guardians' offense is exploding right now as they have scored 21 runs in just two games.
+For perspective, they had scored just 23 runs in the previous six games, and the most they had scored in two games before this was 20.
+The second game of the two saw the Guardians score four in extra innings though.
+The most they had scored in back-to-back games without extra innings was 18.
+Still, Cleveland is tied for 25th in the majors in runs scored this year.
+Meanwhile, are 15th in batting average, 20th in on-base percentage, and 25th in slugging.

-It was the Naylor brothers once again setting the tone for the Guardians last night.
-Josh Naylor has three more RBIs on the night and has been leading the way for them this year.
-He leads the team in batting average at .310 on the season, while leading the team in RBIs with 69.
-He has been on fire this month, hitting .395 on the month with a .435 OBP.
-Nalylor has three home runs and 11 RBIs this month alone, while also scoring eight times.
-Brother Bo has not had the same success this month, but still been solid.
-On the month he has hit just .150, but has an OBP of .300.
-He has six RBIs on the month now, after adding one last night on his third double of the month.
+It was Josh Naylor again last night leading the way.
+He leads the team in batting average at .311 on the season, while leading the team in RBIs with 75.
+In this series, he is 4-10 with three home runs, a double, and nine RBIs.
+He has been on fire this month, hitting .396 on the month with a .431 OBP.
+He also has five home runs and 17 RBIs to go with his ten runs scored.

-Joining the Naylor brothers in a solid month has been Steven Kwan.
-This month he is hitting .327 with six RBIs and a home run.
-Kwan scored twice last night, giving him eight runs on the month, while he drove in an RBI as well.
-Kwan also has hits in every game so far since the All-Star break.
-Amed Rosario also kickstarted his month last night with two hits, two runs scored, two RBIs, and a home run.
-He is now hitting .288 on the month with two home runs and 14 RBIs.
-He has also added ten runs in the month as well.
+Steven Kwan also kept up his hot month last night adding two doubles and two runs score.
+This month he is hitting .333 with six RBIs and a home run.
+Kwan has scored four times in this series already and has scored ten times this month with the help of six doubles.
+He also has hits in every game so far since the All-Star break.
+Amed Rosario is also hot in this series.
+It was another RBI for him last night as he has gone 3-8 with three runs scored and three RBIs in the series.
+One the month he now has scored 11 times and driven in 15 runs while hitting .286.

-It will be Logan Allen on the hill in this one.
-He is 3-2 on the year with a 3.47 ERA.
-Allen has not given up an earned run in each of his last two starts, but they have also been short starts as his pitch count was high.
-He has only gone 7.2 innings combined in his last two starts.
-The Guardians have been solid this year with him on the mound.
-Overall, when Allen starts the Guardians have gone 9-3, including winning his last six starts.
+With the offensive explosion in the last two games, 12 of the 13 Guardians to take an at-bat since the All-Star break have scored a run.
+The exception is Cam Gallagher who has played in just one game and had two at-bats.

 Why The Pirates Could Cover The Spread